 - Coconut oil, lard, or butter for frying

-- In a medium-size bowl, beat the eggs until light and frothy.
-Add the remaining liquid ingredients and mix with a whisk until completely combined.
+- In a medium-size bowl, beat eggs until light and frothy.
+Add the remaining liquid ingredients and peanut butter; mix with a whisk until completely combined.

 - Add the dry ingredients to the wet and fold together until just combined.
-Let batter sit for several minutes while you heat a skillet over medium-low heat.
+Let batter sit for several minutes while heating a skillet over medium-low heat.

-- Add 2 to 3 tablespoons of batter to the pan to make 2- to 3-inch pancakes.
+- Add 2-3 tablespoons of batter to the pan to make 2- to 3-inch pancakes.
 Spread the batter out with the back of a spoon if necessary.
-Cook pancakes for 3 to 5 minutes on the first side, or until the batter looks set around the edges.
+Cook pancakes for 3-5 minutes on the first side, or until the batter looks set around the edges.

 - Flip very carefully when the cakes appear ready and cook for several more minutes.
 Repeat with remaining batter.